 The 2019 Hugo Awards will be announced at this year’s WorldCon 77 in Dublin, Ireland, on August 18th, 2019.
 Often considered “among the highest honors bestowed in science fiction and fantasy writing“, the Hugo Award for Best Novel is the central event of each year’s Worldcon.
 Any work of fiction 40,000 words or more and published or translated into English during the previous year is eligible.

 Over the coming months, I will be reviewing each finalist in the Best Novel category and linking those reviews here.
-As I have in years past, I will also publish my vote (for which should win) and my prediction (for which will win) before the Hugo Award winners are announced in August.
+As I have in years past, I will circle back to this post once the Hugo Award winners are announced in August to record the winner.

 Be sure to follow this page for the latest updates to this review series, and as always don’t hesitate to read along with me and let me know what you think of these nominees (or the Hugo Awards) in the comments!